 Posted in Life & Culture history

-The moon: a brief history of her cultural significance
+The moon: A brief history of her cultural significance

 A history of human admiration of the familiar face of the moon